 If you’re visiting Wanaka in winter, don’t miss the opportunity to hit the slopes!
 Seasoned skiers need only get a lift pass and rental hire for Cardrona or the Treble Cone ski fields, while first-timers can pick up a “First-Timer Package” at Cardrona Alpine Resort.
 The package for adults and kids include two beginner lessons, a lift pass, rental gear and fittings and the option to upgrade for additional ski clothing.
 Find out more on Viator and Tripadvisor.

-Alternatively, Gondola Sightseeing Passes are available if you want to swap skiing for just playing in the snow, making use of the cafes, or to hire a snow tube for the little ones.
+Alternatively, Gondola Sightseeing Passes are available if you want to swap skiing for just playing in the snow, making use of the cafes, or hiring a snow tube for the little ones.
+The sightseeing pass is also available in summer.
 Check out sightseeing passes on Viator and Tripadvisor.
 Plus, learn more about skiing in New Zealand in The 24 Ski Fields in New Zealand.

 Indoor Family Activities in Wanaka